They are tumors that grow in the connective tissue of the nerves; these tumors are generally benign (not cancerous).

 The x-rays will help the doctor to detect abnormalities in the bone structure.

-Doctors generally order tests to confirm small tumors on the nerves in both neurofibromatosis 1 and neurofibromatosis 2.
+Doctors generally order tests to confirm small tumors on the nerves in both neurofibromatosis one and neurofibromatosis 2.

 Magnetic resonance imaging can reveal tumors in various parts of the body.